 4. Levine M, Dhariwal KR, Welch RW, Wang Y, Park JB "Determination of optimal vitamin C requirements in humans."
 Am J Clin Nutr 62(6 Suppl) (1995): s1347-56

 5. Wingard RL, Parker RA, Ismail N, Hakim RM "Efficacy of oral iron therapy in patients receiving recombinant human erythropoietin."
 Am J Kidney Dis 25 (1995): 433-9

 6. Glassman E "Oral iron therapy with ferrous fumarate and polysaccharide iron complex."
 ANNA J 19 (1992): 277-8,323

 7. "Multum Information Services, Inc. Expert Review Panel"

-Not all side effects for Ferrex 150 Plus may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Ferrex 150 Plus may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Ferrex 150 Plus (ascorbic acid / iron polysaccharide)

 - Side Effects